demirantay/notebook/syllabus-compsci.md

 - [ ] Course : GO UP AND FINISH OPERATING SYSTEMS HEADER ON [SECTION 1](#operating-systems)
 - [ ] Course : GO UP AND FINISH NETWORKING HEADER ON [SECTION 1](#computer-networking)
 - [ ] Project : Redo all boxes with a lot more advanced projects
-- [ ] Finish : Up the remaning subjects on section 1

 ---
 ---